As revealed to God’s Messenger

 When it rains, go watch the rain.
 It is a miracle.
 What if it did not rain ever again?
 Your life would be doomed.
 Your life would collapse.
 Everything you value could be undone.
 Your opportunity to be in the world could come to an end.
 And yet it rains, and the plants grow, and the sun will shine tomorrow.

 Even if you were to contemplate your physical vehicle—your body and your intellect, both of which are vehicles of communication in the world—they are marvelous to contemplate.

-To learn about human physiology, it is such a marvelous creation.
-No one could build a machine that could do this—a self-generating life force, a heart that beats on its own, lungs that breathe on their own and all of the involuntary responses that your body makes every moment.
+If you learn about human physiology, it is such a marvelous creation.
+No one can build a machine that could do this—a self-generating life force, a heart that beats on its own, lungs that breathe on their own and all of the involuntary responses that your body makes every moment.

 Or contemplate your intellect—the marvelous things it can do, the problems it can solve, the things it can create, the dreams that it can dream.
 What if you did not have an intellect and lived life like an ant?